Vortigern

 along the Clwydians is signposted on the other side of

 the road.
-Time required for climb to Moel Fenlli hillfort
+Time required for climb to Foel Fenlli hillfort

 approximately 20 to 30 minutes each way.
 Distance between